-Small timekeeping mistakes add up fast for small businesses, leading to payroll errors, overtime surprises, and disputes that drain time and money.
+Small timekeeping mistakes add up fast for small businesses, leading to payroll errors, overtime surprises, and stressful disputes that drain your time and money.

-I reviewed six small business time clocks and evaluated them on clock-in accuracy, automatic overtime and break calculations, payroll readiness, and location controls.
+I reviewed seven small business time clocks and compared them by clock-in accuracy, automated overtime and break compliance, and payroll-processing readiness.

 | App | Best for | Starting Price | Key Considerations |